By-laws

 a.
 Overview: The College of Community and Public Affairs (CCPA) Graduate Curriculum Committee has three significant roles.
 First, it reviews and recommends for approval all new graduate programs originating in CCPA and all major revisions of existing programs prior to sharing with the Graduate School for their review.
 Second, it reviews and approves new graduate course proposals submitted by departments within CCPA.
 Last, it promotes interdepartmental and interschool cooperation in course and program offerings at the graduate level by ensuring affected units and/or colleges are involved with program development and revision.

 b.
 Composition: The CCPA Graduate Curriculum Committee is composed of the faculty members (chairs and directors, or a faculty representative assigned by the chair) of the CCPA Dean’s Council.
 The Committee Chair will rotate annually among the programs in alphabetical order as follows: the Community Research and Action PhD program, the Department of Human Development, the Department of Public Administration, the Department of Social Work, the Department of Higher Education and Student Affairs, and the Department of Teaching, Learning and Educational Leadership.
 The secretary of the committee will rotate annually in counter-alphabetical order beginning with the Department of Teaching, Learning and Educational Leadership.
-The Dean and Associate Dean serve as ex-officio members of the committee.
+The Dean and Executive Assistant Dean serve as ex-officio members of the committee.

 V. Departmental Policies, Procedures and Committees